Designations Congruent with Things: Chapter 26

 “As I recall, he deserved it,” Newton replies with a tight smile.
 “Too much gaming will tank an academic career.”

-“That depends on the game,” Rush replies casually as the man standing next to him gives Newton a hard look.
+“That depends on the game,” Rush replies casually as the man standing next to him gives Newton a forbidding look.

-Hermann reciprocates with a hard look of his own.
+Hermann reciprocates with a forbidding look of his own.

 “Oxford,” Rush replies dryly.